aourednik/historical-basemaps/pmtiles/README.md

 - Edit or add GeoJSON snapshots in `geojson/`.
 - Rerun `./pmtiles/precompute-color-classes.sh`.
 - Then rerun `./pmtiles/build-pmtiles.sh`.
-- Replace the published PMTiles artifact with the new file from `pmtiles/output/`.
+- Replace the published PMTiles artifact with the new file from `pmtiles/output/`, for example `cp pmtiles/output/historical-basemaps.pmtiles maplibreExample/assets/historical-basemaps.pmtiles`.

 ## Notes

 - The build script sorts the year layers chronologically from oldest BCE snapshots to latest CE snapshots.
 - The `places` layer is included separately because it spans multiple time periods and should generally be filtered by its own attributes.
+- PMTiles metadata includes the vector layer IDs and descriptions, so the MapLibre example does not need a separate layer manifest file.